speedracr/poodr/VIM_NOTES.md

 ddP: delete line, then insert above
 Shift-a, Shift-i Shift-0: insert text before first/ last character of line
+Switch to uppercase/lowercase: Mark up text in visual mode, then `u` for downcase or `U` for upcasing the selected text.

 ## Registers
 in general: regs save all snipped text, can be inserted via "[register]p